 A Prayer to Grow Into

-It has been well said that the prayers of the Bible are like the big clothes that parents buy for their children to grow into.
-When I entered fifth grade, my parents bought me a blazer, and it wasn’t until a year or so later that my friends realized I had hands!
-Paul’s prayer for the Colossians is exactly this—a hugely expansive prayer which we can use for ourselves and our fellow believers.
+It has been said that the prayers of the Bible are like the big clothes that parents buy for their children to grow into.
+Paul’s prayer for the Colossians is a big prayer.
+We can use it as a model as we pray for others as well as for ourselves.